A fun science experiment and music lesson all in one! This easy experiment allows kids to learn and make noise (music) in the process.

 - Food Coloring (optional)

 Step 1 – Begin with empty glass jars of the same shape and size.
 Use the metal spoon to tap on each one.
-You’ll notice that each sound is the same.
+What do you observe?
+Do they sound the same?
+Yes!
+At this point you’ll notice that each sound is the same.
 Now let’s find out if we can make the sounds different.

 Step 2 – Pour water into each jar.
 Make sure that the water level is different in each jar.

 Step 3 – Add food coloring to each jar to make it easier to see the different water levels.
-You can use the same color in each jar or use a rainbow of colors like we did.
-(Optional)
+You can use the same color in each jar or use a rainbow of colors as we did.
+This is an optional step, but it adds to the fun!

 More Science Fun